tymc7/impeachment-timeline/README.md

 The impeachment inquiry into Donald J. Trump seems to have happened fairly quickly, but by compiling into a linear timeline, you can see how the events have transpired over many months.

-Each date is its own markdown file located in `src/data`.
+Each date is its own markdown file located in `static/timeline_items`.

 ## 🚀 Quick start

 1. Clone the repo to your local environment
 2. Install the dependencies using `yarn`
 3. Start the development server with `gatsby develop`
-3. Branch off master and start making some changes!
+4. Branch off master and start making some changes!
 (PRs welcomed)
-4. Deploys automatically happen thanks to [Netlify](https://netlify.com).
+5. Deploys automatically happen thanks to [Netlify](https://netlify.com) and [NetlifyCMS](https://netlifycms.org).

 ## 🛠 Built With